TweetTran/TweetProjects/README.md

   - User Interface (GUI):
     - Display a table of job applications in a Treeview widget
     - Provide input fields for adding new applications
-    - Include buttons for adding, updating, deleting, and searching job applications
+    - Include buttons for adding, updating, deleting, and searching (CRUD)
   - Database Operations:
     - Store job applications with fields: ID, Job Name, Company Name, Applied Date, Resume Used, Details
     - Allow inserting new job applications